bekk/bekk-christmas/post/kotlin/kotlin-metaprogramming.md

 Today we're going to take a look at kotlinpoet and some of the possibilities code generation offers.

 In it's most simple form codegeneration can simply be any program, that when executed spits out valid sourcecode.
-In our first code example we see a simple function, that when executed returns `println("Hello, World")`
+In a basic example we imagine a simple function;
 ```kotlin
 fun createHello(who: String) = "println(\"Hello, $who\")"

 createHello("world") // return println("Hello, world")
 ```

 Nothing spectacular going on here.
+But when executed it prints out some valid code, that we potentially could use in our project.
-But, make it more complex and at the same time introduce todays star **kotlinpoet**.
-Lets start by creating a simple class;
+But, lets make it more complex and at the same time introduce todays star **kotlinpoet** by creating a simple class;
 ```kotlin
 val packageName = "com.christmas.kotlin"
 val className = "Code"